jqnatividad/qsv/README.md

 ----
 ### Installation

-Binaries for Windows, Linux and macOS are available [from Github](https://github.com/jqnatividad/qsv/releases/latest).
+Binaries for Windows, Linux and macOS are available [from Github](https://github.com/jqnatividad/qsv/releases/latest). :warning: TODO

 Alternatively, you can compile from source by [installing Cargo](https://crates.io/install)